Friday, 31 January 2020

 I’m not sure that “bubble” is a good metaphor for people caught up in their own world, unaware of things outside their circle.
 Why not?
 Because when a bubble is pricked, it pops.
 So, taking the metaphor along a bit, if your bubble is pricked you should feel a sudden enlightenment: “Oooh, riiight!
 So that’s what the world is like!”
 But it doesn’t work like that, does it?
 People who are in a bubble, if they ever do become enlightened, do so slowly, painfully sometimes.
 It’s rarely a “pop!”.

-So imma going ahead and call yesterday’s Don Lemon show on CNN, an “opinion vortex“, a powerful left-circulating one.
+Yesterday’s Don Lemon show on CNN was just such an “opinion vortex“; a powerful left-circulating vortex.

 The four panelists: